bloominstituteoftechnology/Getting-Started/Linux/README.md

   ```console
   $ sudo mv ~/Downloads/Postman  /opt/Postman
   ```
-  - Create a symbolic link from the application file to your Path
+  - Create a symbolic link from the application file to a directory in your $PATH
   ```console
   $ sudo ln -s /opt/Postman/Postman /usr/bin/postman
   ```